-Alternative 2 (Preferred).
+Preferred Alternative 2.
 Reinstate all endorsements lost due to not meeting the landing requirement of 15,000 pounds of rock shrimp in one of four consecutive calendar years.

 Under this alternative all endorsements lost due to not meeting the landing requirement by December 31, 2007, would be reinstated.
-Forty three (43) vessels could have their endorsements reinstated under Alternative 2.
+Forty three vessels could have their endorsements reinstated under Preferred Alternative 2, allowing a total of 125 vessels to hold rock shrimp endorsements.